METALS-Nickel prices boosted by Philippines ban for mining island

 Although the order did not cover the country’s nickel mining hub in Caraga region, the potential supply disruption boosted prices.

-Benchmark nickel on the London Metal Exchange (LME) was up 3.4% at $17,671 a tonne in official rings, making it the biggest gainer among base metals.
+Benchmark nickel on the London Metal Exchange (LME) was up 3.1% at $17,615 a tonne by 1540 GMT, making it the biggest gainer among base metals.

 “This seems like it’s a small part of nickel mining in the Philippines, so it’s interesting to note but I don’t think it has a large influence on actual supply,” said Commerzbank analyst Daniel Briesemann.